Skip to main content

 • Launch & Iteration: Change tracking, feedback integration, and version documentation

-By embedding change tracking and feedback loops directly into the system, I reduced confusion, decreased the time spent clarifying requirements, and accelerated handoffs between design and development.
+Embedding change tracking and feedback loops directly into the system reduced confusion, cut the time spent clarifying requirements, and accelerated design-to-development handoffs.

 Documentation Design Framework

-I developed the framework based on the following principles:
+I developed the framework around these core principles:

 • Visual Component Stories: Illustrate purpose, context, and user scenarios to communicate the “why” behind each component